This post contains easy ways to paint outdoor furniture. It includes great tips on refinishing wood, metal and resin outdoor furniture.

 If you don’t need to use a rust inhibitor, this is another great primer.

 There are primers that include paint and primer in one!
-The product below is one of my favorites and it comes in a variety of colors.

 One of the easiest ways to paint metal outdoor furniture is with spray paint.
 Spray paint is great because it allows you to get in the grooves and crevices without having to use a paint sprayer.